Achievable logoAchievable logo

 5. Transfer

 The first method is to avoid risk.
-For example, a person might avoid the risk of wrecking a car by not driving.
+For example, someone could avoid the risk of wrecking a car by not driving.

-Risk may be reduced by examining one’s exposures and eliminating them.
+Risk may be reduced by identifying exposures and taking steps to limit them.
 For example, a homeowner reduces the risk of loss by installing smoke detectors, security systems, or sprinkler systems.

 A business owner taking on a partner is an example of risk sharing.

-The final method of managing risk is to transfer the risk to another party.
-For many risks, the best way to transfer them is through insurance.
-Risk transfer, simply put, is to place the burden of possible economic loss on someone else.
-When insurance is purchased, a large, uncertain loss is exchanged for a small, certain loss, the premium.
-Licensed insurance companies exist for this basic purpose; they are the only organizations authorized to assume another party’s risk of financial loss.
+The final method is to transfer risk to another party.
+For many risks, insurance is the most common way to do this.
+Risk transfer means placing the burden of possible economic loss on someone else.
+When you buy insurance, you exchange a large, uncertain loss for a small, certain loss: the premium.
+Licensed insurance companies exist for this purpose, and they are the only organizations authorized to assume another party’s risk of financial loss.

-Insurance plays a crucial role in safeguarding individuals against various risks such as property damage, liability, and financial loss.
+Insurance plays a crucial role in protecting against risks such as property damage, liability, and other financial losses.
 Key concepts in insurance are:

-• Risk in insurance involves the possibility of financial loss, with pure risk only entailing loss while speculative risk includes potential gain, making the latter uninsurable.
+• Risk in insurance is the possibility of financial loss.
+Pure risk involves only loss (or no loss) and is insurable, while speculative risk includes the possibility of gain and is not insurable.

-• Risk management strategies include avoiding, reducing, retaining, sharing, and transferring risks, with insurance being a common risk transfer method.
+• Risk management strategies include avoiding, reducing, retaining, sharing, and transferring risk.
+Insurance is a common method of risk transfer.

 Definitions